Suffren/Animal-Observer/README.md

 # Animal Observer

 ## Overview
-**Animal Observer**, prototype web app to report certain animals in order to identify them.
+**Animal Observer**, prototype web app to report animals in order to classify and localised them.

 #### Keywords
 * Angular